digbmc/cwd-toolkit/_projects/02_configuration.md

 - Any of the template's default images that you don't end up using
 - README.md (or at least the content that is in it by default)

+## Deploying the Site with GitHub Pages

+Make sure that if you're working in a code editor like VS Code, that you push your changes to the main branch of your GitHub repository.

+(Turn on GitHub Pages in repo settings?)

+Preview your site